 Danelo Cavalcante update: State police using recorded message from mother urging surrender

 POCOPSON TOWNSHIP, Pa.
-(CBS) -- The manhunt for 34-year-old Danelo Cavalcante, the convicted killer who escaped from Chester County Prison last week, entered its fifth day Monday.
+(CBS) -- The manhunt for 34-year-old Danelo Cavalcante, the convicted killer who escaped from Chester County Prison last week, entered its sixth day Tuesday.

 RELATED: Chester County Prison escape: What you need to know about Danelo Cavalcante